 Habit trackers are easy to use, and many are free.

 Darren Hardy, the author of “The Compound Effect,” suggests a simple one.
-He recommends using a pocket notebook to track your target habits for one or two weeks.
+He recommends using a pocket notebook to track your target healthy habit list for one or two weeks.

 You might find this to be an eye-opening project.
 Sometimes we need that rude awakening to see the impact the little choices we make have on our goals.